-The pressure valve (4.1) is a safety valve, which controls the maximum pressure of the system.
+The pressure valve (4.1) is a safety valve that controls the maximum pressure of the system.

-Give 1Y1 voltage (20% ~ 30%) to the proportional pressure valve (4), and 1Y2 solenoid valve (6) loses power.
-When the solenoid valve (5) 4Y3 is energized, it will give a positive voltage to the proportional servo valve.
+Apply a 1Y1 voltage (20% ~ 30%) to the proportional pressure valve (4), and 1Y2 solenoid valve (6) loses power.
+When solenoid valve (5) 4Y3 is energized, it gives a positive voltage to the proportional servo valve.

-As the weight of the slider decreases rapidly, the oil is sucked into the upper cavity of the cylinder through the flow valve, and the oil discharged from the oil pump enters the upper cavity of the cylinder through the proportional servo valve (2).
+As the slider weight rapidly decreases, oil is drawn into the upper cavity of the cylinder through the flow valve, and oil discharged from the oil pump enters the upper cavity of the cylinder through the proportional servo valve (2).

-The oil in the lower chamber of the cylinder is returned to the tank through the solenoid valve 5 (A-P) and the proportional servo valve (2) (B → T).
+The oil in the lower chamber of the cylinder is returned to the tank through solenoid valve 5 (A-P) and proportional servo valve (2) (B → T).

-The proportional pressure valve (4) 1Y1 is energized, the electromagnetic reversing valve (6) 1Y2 is energized, the filling valve is closed, the solenoid valve (5) 4Y3 is de-energized, and the pressure oil discharged from the oil pump is passed through the proportional servo valve (2).
-Enter the upper cavity of the cylinder (no rod cavity).
+The proportional pressure valve (4) 1Y1 is energized, the electromagnetic reversing valve (6) 1Y2 is energized, the filling valve is closed, the solenoid valve (5) 4Y3 is de-energized, and the pressure oil discharged from the oil pump passes through the proportional servo valve (2) and enters the upper cavity of the cylinder (no rod cavity).

-The oil in the lower chamber of the cylinder passes through the backpressure valve (4) and the proportional servo valve (2) and returns to the oil tank, and the slider is pressed down.
+The oil in the lower chamber of the cylinder returns to the oil tank through the backpressure valve (4) and the proportional servo valve (2) while the slider is pressed down.

-By adjusting the control voltage 4Y5 of the proportional servo valve to control the opening of the proportional servo valve, different working speeds are obtained.
+By adjusting the control voltage 4Y5 of the proportional servo valve, different working speeds are obtained by controlling the opening of the proportional servo valve.

-The safety valve (3) prevents the pressure in the lower cavity of the oil cylinder from being too high, and the set pressure is 10% higher than the system pressure.
+The safety valve (3) prevents the pressure in the lower cavity of the oil cylinder from becoming too high, and the set pressure is 10% higher than the system pressure.

 When the ram reaches the bottom dead point, the proportional servo valve 2 (4Y5) is 0V to cut off the path of the upper and lower chambers of the cylinder, and the slider stops at the bottom dead point.

-After the pressure-maintenance of the press brake machine is completed, the proportional pressure valve maintains the pressure, and the system gives the proportional servo valve 2 (4Y5) a certain negative voltage, so that the proportional valve is slightly opened (return direction).
+After the pressure maintenance of the press brake machine is complete, the proportional pressure valve maintains the pressure, and the system gives the proportional servo valve 2 (4Y5) a certain negative voltage, so that the proportional valve is slightly opened (return direction).

-At the same time, the ram will also go up a small amount, and the up amount is set by the unloading distance parameter.
+At the same time, the ram will also move up a small amount, and the amount is set by the unloading distance parameter.